The First Homestead

 The Freeman School, sometime in the 1880’s.
 Photo courtesy National Park Service.

 Addison Erwin Sheldon, 1913.
-Compiled and edited by Kathy Weiser/Legends of America, updated January 2020.
+Compiled and edited by Kathy Alexander/Legends of America, updated March 2024.

-Excerpted from the book, History and Stories of Nebraska, by Addison Erwin Sheldon, 1913. (now in the public domain.)
+Excerpted from the book History and Stories of Nebraska by Addison Erwin Sheldon, 1913. (now in the public domain.)
 Addison Erwin Sheldon (1861-1943) was the director of the Nebraska Historical Society and wrote numerous books devoted to the history of Nebraska.
-Many of the photographs and illustrations in his many texts were also taken and drawn by Sheldon.
+Sheldon also took and drew many of the photographs and illustrations in his many texts.

 Freeman School